 Vincent Van Gogh

-Art historians have discussed whether this was his last self-portrait or not.
-In a letter to his brother Theo, he said the following about the painting after sending it to him: “You will need to study [the picture] for a time.
+There’s some debate among art historians whether this was his last self-portrait.
+In a letter to his brother Theo, Van Gogh wrote about this painting: “You will need to study [the picture] for a time.
 I hope you will notice that my facial expressions have become much calmer, although my eyes have the same insecure look as before, or so it appears to me.”
+That line says it all—calm on the surface, but you can still feel the uncertainty behind those eyes.

 4. Starry Night